Which Island in the Galapagos is the Best to Visit?

 Set Out for North Seymour for Seabirds

 North Seymour Island is a tiny island just north of Baltra (sometimes called South Seymour).
-It is known for having one of the largest and most active seabird breeding colonies in the Galapagos.
-As a very dry island, this is also where you’ll spot land iguanas seeking out succulent flowers.
+It is known for having one of the Galapagos’ most significant and active seabird breeding colonies.
+As an arid island, this is also where you’ll spot land iguanas seeking out succulent flowers.

 So, what do you think?
 Which is the best island in the Galapagos to visit?
 We’d venture to say you can’t pick just one!
-With such mind-boggling diversity and awe-inspiring landscapes, you have to visit several islands during your Galapagos trip.
+With such mind-boggling diversity and awe-inspiring landscapes, you must visit several islands during your Galapagos trip.
 Keen to get started?
-Check out our Galapagos Diving Packages to blow some bubbles with us or our Galapagos Islands Tour Packages if you’re staying above water.
+Check out our Galapagos Diving Packages to blow some bubbles with our Galapagos Islands Tour Packages or us if you’re staying above water.

 If you have any questions about our tours or services, please get in touch.